aryan7tiwary/aryan7tiwary.github.io/_posts/2022-11-05-I-passed-sec+.md

 >
 >I used to watch his videos (YouTube) every day.
 If there wasn't something that was hard to grasp, I watched it at 1.5x speed.
 I took notes on my own when I watched the videos.
 I used obsidian to make notes digitally.
 You can find my notes here: [CompTIA Security+ notes](https://aryan7tiwary.gitbook.io/comptia-security+/)
+>
+>
+<u>Test!
+Test!
+Test!
+>
+>I conducted more tests than I had revised my notes.
+I believed an app I discovered on the Play Store was a real find.
+When I was idle or waiting in line for something, I would open it up, select my least strong objective, and begin answering the questions.
+Even if I gave the incorrect response, the app would still explain it to me and make me feel better about asking the same question the next time I use it.